aamirmailbox7-commits/SQL-Project-Brazilian-E-Commerce-Public-Dataset/README.md

 This project features a comprehensive end-to-end analysis of the Brazilian E-Commerce Public Dataset using PostgreSQL.
 The primary focus was transforming raw, large-scale data into high-level business intelligence regarding revenue, customer lifecycle, and complex logistics.

 📂 Data Scale & Source
-Data Volume: This analysis was performed on a production-scale relational database containing 1,000,000+ rows of transactional data.
+Data Volume: Analyzed a production-scale database with 1,000,000+ rows.

 Source: Kaggle - Olist Brazilian E-Commerce Dataset

-Technical Note: Due to the large file size (exceeding GitHub's 25MB limit), raw CSV files are not hosted in this repository.
-All insights were derived using optimized SQL queries within a PostgreSQL environment.
+Technical Note: Raw CSV files are not hosted here due to GitHub's 25MB limit.
+All insights were derived using optimized SQL queries in pgAdmin 4.

 📊 1.
-Financial Performance (The North Star) Understanding the total scale of the marketplace by calculating the total revenue generated.
+Financial Performance (The North Star) Understanding the platform's scale by calculating the total revenue generated.

 SQL
 SELECT to_char(sum(payment_value) / 1000000.0, 'FM999,999.00')